ramos333oz/Sportea-App/roadmap.md

 # Sportea App Development Roadmap

 ## Project Overview
 Sportea is a mobile application for sports matchmaking at the university level.
-It allows students to find and join games hosted by other users, host their own games, and potentially integrate with the university's existing booking system (bsu.uitm.edu.my).
+It allows students to find and join games hosted by other users and host their own games.
+This is a simple mobile application that is intended to be used for students to discover new teammmates as well as upcoming games that they could join themselves into.
+With the existances of this mobile application, students are able to seamlessly connect themselves with others, without needing to reach-out separately.
+The core of this mobile app us to allow students to host a match or join a match.

 ## Technology Stack
 - **Frontend**: React Native with Expo